 At the moment there are no co-working spaces on the island and to be honest, Kalymnos is not a digital nomad hub and won’t be anytime soon.
 There is a decent wi-fi connection at some cafes in Pothia and almost at every hotel.
 Before sitting somewhere with your laptop be sure to ask for internet password in advance.

 📌 Visit one of the local sponge workshops

 📌 Enjoy a romantic dinner on the tiny island of Telendos

 📌 Explore the island of Pláti or the bays of Pserimos

 📌 Go rock climbing or diving in the crystal clear waters

 📌 Visit the Maritime museum in Pothia

 📌 Taste the traditional ‘Mouri’ dish

-Why not get some extra inspiration and discover truth and stories about the destination that interests you?
+Get some extra information and discover exciting facts and stories about the destination that interests you!